moral-luck

 A case of moral luck occurs whenever luck makes a moral difference.
 The problem of moral luck arises from a clash between the apparently widely held intuition that cases of moral luck should not occur with the fact that it is arguably impossible to prevent such cases from arising.

 The literature on moral luck began in earnest in the wake of papers by Thomas Nagel and Bernard Williams.
 The problem of moral luck had been discussed before Nagel’s and Williams’ articles, although not under the heading of “moral luck.”
 Though Nagel’s paper was written as a commentary on Williams’, they have quite different emphases.
-Still, the same question lies at the heart of both papers and, en effet, at the heart of the literature on moral luck: can luck ever make a moral difference?
+Toujours, the same question lies at the heart of both papers and, en effet, at the heart of the literature on moral luck: can luck ever make a moral difference?
 This idea of a moral difference is a wide one.
 Various sorts of difference have been considered.
 The most obvious is, peut-être, a difference in what a person is morally responsible for, but it has also been suggested both that luck affects the moral justification of our actions and that it affects a person’s moral status in general (c'est, that it affects how morally good or bad a person is).
 We shall pay more attention to these varied differences in time, but the important point for now is that both Williams and Nagel argue that luck can make a moral difference.

 So what is the problem if luck makes a moral difference?
 The problem is that the idea of luck making a moral difference is deeply counterintuitive.
 We know that luck enters into our lives in countless ways.
 It affects our success and our happiness.
 We might well think, cependant, that morality is the one arena in which luck has no power.
 Consider what we might call a person’s “moral standing”—an expression we can use to stand for all the sorts of moral difference luck might be thought to make.
-Luck, we might think, cannot alter one’s moral standing one bit.
+Chance, we might think, cannot alter one’s moral standing one bit.
 This seems a reasonable position, but it is a position both Nagel and Williams cast into doubt.
 We will first consider Williams’ argument, primarily because it is the least successful.
 We shall see that Williams’ argument seem to fail and that what is interesting in his argument is captured much better by Nagel.

 Table des matières